TechEmpower/FrameworkBenchmarks/frameworks/Ur/urweb/README.md

 Code Structure & Build Instructions
 ===================================

 To compile a standalone executable running on port 8080, run `urweb bench`.
-See `setup.py` for fancier options.
+See `urweb*.dockerfile`s for fancier options.

 `bench.ur` is the main source file.  `bench.urs` is the signature file describing the module's exported functions.  `bench.urp` is the project file giving compilation directives.